Unraveling the Key of Machine Learning-based Android Malware Detection: Conclusion

 \section{Conclusion}

-This paper performs the first systematic study of the ML-based Android malware detection literature with empirical and quantitative analysis.
-We identify challenges that hinder the systematization in this field.
+This paper performs the most extensive systematic study of the ML-based Android malware detection literature with empirical and quantitative analysis.
+We identify challenges (\textit{i.e.,} unfair comparisons, unrealistic evaluations, and unclear computational costs) that hinder the systematization in this field.
 In response, we design a general-purpose framework for developing ML-based detection approaches and evaluating their effectiveness, robustness, and efficiency.
 By experimentally comparing 12 representative approaches, our study paints a holistic view of the state of ML-based Android malware detection and puts forth recommendations to guide future research.
-Committed to the research community's growth, all the artifacts (code, data, and logs) will be released upon acceptance.
+For instance, we find existing detectors are still vulnerable to malware evolution and adversarial attacks and in future work, we should focus on incorporating more \textit{malware semantics} to design more practical detectors.